PAC Verification of Statistical Algorithms: Technical Overview

 \begin{proof}[Proof Idea] This is an application of Le Cam's `point vs.\ mixture' method \citep[see][]{yu1997assouad}, together with a reduction from distribution testing to PAC verification.
-The intuition is that to PAC verify with respect to a uniform distribution over a shattered set, it is necessary to distinguish the case of truly random labels (where the loss of the class is $\sfrac{1}{2}$), from the case where the labels come from a random function (where the loss of the class is $0$).
-This requires seeing a collision (sampling the same $x$ twice).
-The quadratic lower bound for a collision follows from the `birthday paradox'. \end{proof}
+Consider distributions where the marginal over the domain is uniform on a fixed $\cH$-shattered set of size $d$.
+PAC verification requires distinguishing the case of truly random labels (where the loss of the class is $\sfrac{1}{2}$), from the case where the labels are $\varepsilon$-biased (and the loss of the class is $\sfrac{1}{2}-\varepsilon$).
+An $\OmegaOf{\sqrt{d}/\varepsilon^2}$ lower bound for distinguishing these two cases is due to \cite{DBLP:journals/tit/Paninski08}. \end{proof}

-Our second result shows that the lower bound is tight.
+Our second result shows that the lower bound's dependence on $d$ is tight for a specific class.

 \begin{theorem} Let $d \in \bbN$, and let